akikuno/TSUMUGI-dev/README.md

 [日本語はこちら](https://github.com/akikuno/TSUMUGI-dev/blob/main/doc/README_JP.md)

-**TSUMUGI (Trait-driven Surveillance for Mutation-based Gene module Identification)** is a tool that uses phenotype data from knockout mice provided by the [International Mouse Phenotyping Consortium (IMPC)](https://www.mousephenotype.org/).
+**TSUMUGI (Trait-driven Surveillance for Mutation-based Gene module Identification)** is a tool that leverages comprehensive phenotype data from single-gene knockout (KO) mice, provided by the [International Mouse Phenotyping Consortium (IMPC)](https://www.mousephenotype.org/).
 It identifies and visualizes gene modules based on **phenotypic similarity**.

 TSUMUGI is available as a web-tool that anyone can access from here👇️